Fikayomi31/C-practise/README.md

-add.c        | function that adds two integer and result the result add2.c       | another method for addition of two integer 12_time_table| print the 12 time table starting with 0
+add.c        | function that adds two integer and result the result add2.c       | another method for addition of two integer 12_time_table| print the 12 time table starting with 0 0-isupper.c  | program to check for uppercase character with man isupper 0-isupper1.c | program to check for uppercase character without man isupper in the function